Dutch hip-hop: 1990s

 By then, the band and Dutch rap in general got taken more seriously as well.
 After the undeniable success live on stage and in the album charts by Osdorp Posse, the lyrical content was getting cautious praise.
 By the mid-90's Def P collaborated with renowned and highly esteemed writers like Remco Campert and was often invited to recite his lyrics at poetry rap festivals like the Double Talk Festival at Paradiso.

-At the same time a shift took place, when rapper Extince took rap in the Dutch language to a new commercial level and a different audience in 1995.
+At the same time, a shift took place when rapper Extince took rap in the Dutch language to a new commercial level and a different audience in 1995.
 While Osdorp Posse already had big chart successes with their albums, Extince's Spraakwater became the first single to make the mainstream pop single charts in the country.
-The song even made the top 10 of the singles charts and got airplay at the radio.
+The song even made the top 10 of the singles charts and got airplay on the radio.

-From then on there were two styles dominating the Dutch hip hop landscape.
-On one side the hardcore rap performers like Osdorp Posse, De Uitverkorenen, Casto and West Klan, who focussed on the content of their lyrics with social criticism, political subjects and knowledge, on often energetic and rough beats.
-With on the other side Extince, who was more of a storyteller with a slick flow and a knack for wordplay and metaphoric imagery, on funky and laidback beats.
+From then on, there were two styles dominating the Dutch hip-hop landscape.
+On one side, the hardcore rap performers like Osdorp Posse, De Uitverkorenen, Casto and West Klan, who focused on the content of their lyrics with social criticism, political subjects and knowledge, on often energetic and rough beats.
+On the other side, Extince, who was more of a storyteller with a slick flow and a knack for wordplay and metaphoric imagery, on funky and laidback beats.

 A mix of these two styles gave birth to the Spookrijders, a three-man hip-hop group founded in 1996.
 With MCs Stefan and Clyde rapping about their personal lives and life in Amsterdam as a black man, the Spookrijders even gained respect from non-hip-hop musicians and fans.
 Most people admired the work of producer/DJ Cliff 'the Jazz' Nille after releasing Spookrijders debut album De Echte Shit ("The Real Shit").
 In 1999, Spookrijders hit the charts twice with the hits "Klokkenluiders" and "Ik ben de man."
 Both these songs appeared on the second album, Klokkenluiders van Amsterdam.
 After some personal arguments among the three crewmembers, Spookrijders split up in 2003, after releasing a third and final album Hey...
 Spookies!!

-In 1999 The Postmen released their rap/reggae mix De Bom ("The Bom"), a top three hit-single.
+In 1999, The Postmen released their rap/reggae mix De Bom ("The Bom"), a top three hit single.
 They were active across Europe from 1998 to 2003.